rzach/ucalgmthesis/README.md

   two-sided printing using the `twoside` class option of `memoir`.
 The page layout will be altered to have spine and edge margins in the golden ratio, and alternating on rectos and versos.
-This will produce a nicer-looking spread.
+This will produce a nicer-looking page spread.
 However, both `\makethesistitle` and `\mainmatter` clear to a recto (odd) page even with the `openany` option, and so `twoside` will produce additional blank pages in the front matter.
 The main text, however, should have the same pagination as the "official" one-sided version, as the size of the typeblock is the same.